 When leaders face situations where they need to make critical decisions, they typically tend to search for the best ways to carry out a conscious strategy.
 However, there are times when disposing of the items in one’s in-basket often requires almost instantaneous decision making.
 In these moments, leaders need to pause for a few moments to decide before actually delving into the situation itself.
 In this sense, awareness precedes meaningful choice.
 The Participative Management Profile (PMP) provides employees with the exact guidelines needed to execute confident decisions.

 How It Works

-The PMP is an instrument intended for use with organizational leaders at all levels.
-The 20 typical work situations provided charge the leader with deciding how to decide.
+The PMP provides 20 typical work situations where the leader is in charge of choosing the most successful outcome.
 The respondent indicates one of four modes of decision making, and a profile is constructed that suggests the person's strengths and weaknesses in determining whether and how to involve others in decision making.

 What to Order

-is vice president of Organizational Universe Systems.
-He is an information systems and organizational development consultant.
-He pioneered the the fusion of OD with the introduction of management information systems.
+William L. Bearly, Ed.E. is vice president of Organizational Universe Systems.
+He is an information system and organizational development consultant and has even pioneered the fusion of OD with the introduction of management information systems.

 John E. Jones, Ph.D.
 (1935-2003) was president of Organizational Universe Systems.
 He was a key contributor to training and organization development and a professor, trainer, presenter, counselor, and consultant.
 He received a BA from Wofford College and an MA and Ph.D. in 1965 from the University of Alabama.